 Day 2 was rickshaw day.
 Everyone rides in one.
 There are hundreds and the modest price the men charge considering their hard labour in hot, humid conditions is quite humbling.
 The ride gave us plenty of time to take in the sights and sounds of this bustling place.
 Here’s a pic of our cheery rickshaw man!

 We spent the day at the Kraton -Sultan’s Palace (Sultan and his family still live here) and Taman Sari Water Palace.
 It’s an amazing conglomeration of buildings and people.
 The Kraton is a huge walled city, with 25,000 or so residents, markets and schools.
 Around 1,000 people work as active palace guards.
 Here’s a few on active duty!

 Below are the bathing pools for the Sultans’ concubines at the Water Palace.
 This is where the Sultan viewed and selected his women.

 Whole empty egg shells decorate this thorny plant, drawing a lot of interest.

 For our last two days we checked into the relaxing d’Omah just outside Yogykarta in the village of Tembi.
-The traditional Javanese style house is owned by Warwick Purser, Australian born, now Indonesian citizen and owner of ‘Out of Asia’ handcrafts.
+The traditional Javanese style house is owned by Warwick Purser, Australian born, now Indonesian citizen and owner of ‘Out of Asia’.
 He employs villagers to make his handicrafts which are sold in Indonesia and abroad in shops like Macys and Harrods. d’Omah was once Warwick’s house and it is beautiful as you can imagine with its furnishings, pools and extensive lush gardens.

 We walked ourselves stupid around Tembi and its surrounds.
-Plenty of rice fields, plenty of great photo opps, but hot.
+Plenty of rice fields, plenty of great photo opps, but very hot.
 So glad to come back to our air conditioned room and the cool pool.
 Experienced some pretty hairy electrical storms at night.
 Hairy but cooling!